mstump/hub_and_spoke/README.md

+An example of hub and spoke replication using Cassandra as the local data store.

 ## Overview

 There are two types of nodes, a leaf node and a central broker.
-A leaf node would be a manufacturing site, and a central broker would be cisco HQ.
+A leaf node would be a remote site, and a central broker would be HQ.

 When a leaf node boots up it will attempt to register itself every 5 minutes with the central broker specified by the ```-b``` commandline option.
 The leaf node specifies which queue it is interested in monitoring and at what IP/port it can be reached.
 If a leaf node doesn't check in within 15 minutes it will be removed from the registration.